West Mackay

 AreaSearch analysis reveals West Mackay significantly outperforming the majority of regions assessed nationwide

-Conversely, agriculture, forestry & fishing shows lower representation at 1.1% versus the regional average of 4.5%.
-The ratio of 0.7 workers per resident indicates a level of local employment opportunities above the norm.
-In the year to September 2025, employment increased by 4.7%, labour force increased by 4.3%, causing the unemployment rate to fall by 0.4 percentage points.
-This compares with Rest of Qld where employment grew by 1.7%, labour force expanded by 2.1%, and unemployment rose by 0.3 percentage points.
-State-level data to 25-Nov-25 shows QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within West Mackay.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to West Mackay's employment mix suggests local employment should increase by 6.2% over five years and 13.4% over ten years.
+Notably, mining employment levels are at 2.8 times the regional average, while agriculture, forestry & fishing shows lower representation at 1.1%.
+The worker-to-resident ratio is 0.7, indicating a higher level of local employment opportunities compared to the norm.
+Between September 2024 and September 2025, employment increased by 4.7% alongside labour force growth of 4.3%, leading to a decrease in unemployment rate by 0.4 percentage points.
+In contrast, Rest of Queensland saw employment grow by 1.7%, labour force expand by 2.1%, and unemployment rise by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase in national employment over five years and 13.7% over ten years.
+Applying these projections to West Mackay's employment mix suggests local employment should grow by 6.2% over five years and 13.4% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment